 Once you understand your puppy’s vaccine schedule, it becomes much easier to make safe decisions.
 This does not mean your pup should stay isolated at home.
 Instead, the goal during this stage is to introduce your furbaby to the world in safe and controlled ways such as:

-• observing new environments from a safe distance
+• meeting healthy, vaccinated dogs you know • observing new environments from a safe distance • introducing new people in calm, positive ways

 In my experience working with puppies, many owners underestimate how vulnerable young puppies are before complete vaccination.
 Taking simple precautions during this stage can prevent serious health risks while still allowing your puppy to experience the world safely.